 Just like a camera, an eye needs to take in light in a consistent way in order to render an image correctly.
-As people age, they may start to get small distortions in certain areas of their eyes that can make it difficult to see.
-This can make the eye’s lens cloudy as well, causing further distortions and difficulties seeing.
+As people age, they may start to develop small distortions within their natural lense that can make it difficult to see.
 Depending on the person, these difficulties can range from being moderate to very severe and debilitating.
-As people age, these problems can get even worse.

-When vision in the affected area becomes so obstructed that vision becomes very cloudy, the condition is called a cataract.
-During early stages, those suffering from these conditions can expect to be able to use eyeglasses.
-However, as time goes on this may become impossible as the condition continues to worsen with age.
+When vision becomes so obstructed and cloudy, the condition is called a cataract.
+During early stages, prescription eye glasses can help.
+However as time goes on this may become impossible as the condition continues to worsen with age.

 Farsighted individuals can realize an easier time seeing up-close as the eye hardens due to cataracts.
 However, myopic (or nearsighted) individuals may find their vision getting even worse due to cataracts.
 For this reason, the effects of the problems can vary greatly between different people.

-One of the easiest ways to fight back against cataracts is to minimize exposure to ultraviolet light.
+One of the easiest ways to delay the onset of cataracts is to minimize exposure to ultraviolet light.
 Just simple sunglasses or a hat can be an effective way to cut down on exposure to these harmful rays.
 Individuals who enjoy tanning should try to avoid looking directly at the sun or artificial source of UV light.
-However, individuals should keep in mind that there is no natural way to remove a cataract once it has formed.
-The only way to solve the problem for good is to have the cataract surgically removed by a doctor.
+However, there is no natural way to remove a cataract once it has formed.
+The only long term solution is to have the cataract surgically removed by a surgeon.

 Symptoms of cataracts: